SaikrishnaReddy1919/multisig-wallet/README.md

 Everything about owners setting, number of approvals required, revoking transaction etc.. all will be done in a **Smart Contract**.

+Find the explanation for the smart contract at [devto/SaikrishnaReddy](https://dev.to/saikrishnareddy1919/multisig-wallet-smart-contract-explanation-2eek)

 ##### Follow me on [![twitter][1.1]][1]

 [1.1]: https://i.imgur.com/iYkheW1.png